tagordon/gefera/README.md

 ll, dll = sys.loglike(y - 1, t, u1, u2, r1, r2, sigma, grad=True)
 ```

 The gradient is returned as an array of arrays containing the gradients with respect to each parameter in the order `a1, t1, e1, p1, w1, i1, a2, t2, e2, p2, om2, w2, i2, mm2, r1, r2, u1, u2`.
-If `func` is a callable function that returns `ll, dll` and `init` is an array of initial parameter guesses in the same order as the gradients are returned then we can use `scipy.optimize.minimize` to optimize the model as follows:
+If `func` is a callable function that returns `-ll, -dll` and `init` is an array of initial parameter guesses in the same order as the gradients are returned then we can use `scipy.optimize.minimize` to optimize the model as follows:

 ```python
 res = minimize(func, init, jac=True, method='TNC')